Getting the Browser-Facing Certificate

 Submitting the Certificate Signing Request

 Once you have made the CSR file, you need to send it to the Certification Authority.
 You must also prove to the CA that you are a legitimate user of the requested Organisation and DNS names.
 The procedure for submitting the CSR will be described in the CA's published documentation.
-For the particular case of the JANET Certificate Service, please see the documentation about requesting a JANET Certificate Service certificate.
+For the particular case of the Jisc Certificate Service, please see the documentation about requesting a Jisc Certificate Service certificate.

 Expect to spend a fair amount of time on the certification process (days rather than minutes or hours).
 The objective is not to issue the certificate in the shortest time possible but for the CA to make extensive manual checks to ensure that the information in the certificate is genuine and correct and prevent the issue of a certificate in your organisation's name to a fraudster wanting to pass themselves off as that organisation to unsuspecting users on the web.